 Green Shoots and Silver Linings in the Ashes

-I am proud to announce the forthcoming publication of my debut book, to be released August 2, 2022.
+I am proud to announce release of my debut book, now available from Heyday.

 The Cold Canyon Fire Journals: Green Shoots and Silver Linings in the Ashes is the culmination of five years exploring the legacy of the wildfires that have twice burned Stebbins Cold Canyon Reserve.
 This is a story of fire as a source of transformation and renewal, rewriting wildfire as an elemental power that does not destroy the diverse habitats of California but nourishes them.